Peter-L-SVK/simple-life/README.md

 1. Use `--release` flag for optimized builds
 2. Larger populations (>100 beings) benefit most from parallelization
 3. Stats display shows active thread count

+ Build and tested on Fedora 40 with Ryzen R9 5950X

 ## Customization